• Proposed

 Conservation Actions

-This species does not appear to be significantly under threat across its native range, however its estimated small population size is of great concern.
+This species does not appear to be significantly under threat across its native range.
 This species should be closely monitored in its known range, which is not thought to be threatened at this time, and protected in order to ensure its stability.
+Little further research is needed for this species, however confirming its existence inside the Dandenong Ranges National Park would be useful in confirming a lack of threat to this species.
+Further research to ascertain a clearer population size estimate would also be of benefit.

 Country occurrence